1171722622

 Faculty are also encouraged and supported to attend faculty development programs both within and outside the university and to pursue advanced degrees in education.
 Many faculty attend the Physician Assistant Education Association (PAEA) annual conference and continue to work clinically.

-Our faculty have completed educational research leading to a national presentation with current work on a publication, and have presented at state-level PA organizations.
-They also teach in neighboring PA programs and in other health profession programs within the University.
+Our faculty have completed educational research leading to a national presentation, peer-reviewed publications, and have presented at various regional-, state-, and national-level organizations.
+Many teach in neighboring PA programs and in other health profession programs within the University.

 Upon graduation from the Jefferson EF/NJ PA program, each student will be able to: